NickolaiBeloguzov/robust-json/README.md

   * **JsonFileParser.append(json_path: str, append_value: any, append_at_end: bool = False)**
     This method appends value to existing JSON object and returns a Python dictionary with updated contents.
     *json_path:str* parameter specifies a path where new value will be added.
 To append value to the root of JSON object, *json_path* needs to be equal to '$'. *append_value:any* parameter specifies a value that will be appended. *append_at_end:bool* controls the behaviour of this function regarding JSON arrays of objects (structures like this: [{}, {}, {}, ...]) and general arrays (structures like this: [a, b, c, ...]).
 It has no influence on other structures.
-If set to False, function will try to add given value in each object of an array.
+If set to False, function will try to add given value to each object of an array.
 If set to True, function will try to append given value at the end of an array. (see examples below).
 This function will return a Python dictionary with updated JSON.

     This function will raise a *IncorrectFunctionParameterTypeEroor* exception if its parameter(-s) has(-ve) an incorrect type.
-This function will also raise a *ValueError* exception if 'append_value' is empty (empty string, empty array, empty dictionary).
+This function will also raise a *ValueError* exception if 'append_value' is empty (is equal to empty string, empty array, empty dictionary, etc.).
 This function will raise a *JSONPathError* if provided path is not valid (does not exist or could not be accessed).
+This function will raise any additional exceptions if occurred.

     Examples: